root-project/root/docbook/users-guide/Geometry.md

 valid parameters.
 In order to ease-up geometry creation, some parameterizations are however allowed.

-For instance let’s suppose that we need to define several volumes having exactly the same properties but different sizes.
+For instance let's suppose that we need to define several volumes having exactly the same properties but different sizes.
 A way to do this would be to create as many different volumes and shapes.
 The modeller allows however the definition of a single volume having undefined shape